How to Analyze Your Games to Improve Your Opening Repertoire

 Prerequisites

 Collect enough data and the right tools.
-Aim for 200–1000 recent rated games, a database app, and a reliable engine like Stockfish.
+Aim for 200-1000 recent rated games (last 6-12 months), a study tool, and a reliable engine like Stockfish.

-- Access to your game history: Download PGNs from Lichess or Chess.com, focusing on 200–1000 recent rated games.
+- Access to your game history: Download PGNs from Lichess or Chess.com, focusing on the last 200-1000 rated games (most platforms cap exports at 6-12 months by default, which is the right window for repertoire decisions).

-- Database or analysis software: Use ChessBase, SCID vs. PC, Chess Assistant, OpeningTree, or ChessAtlas.
-Niche tools like Repertree exist (if still active at time of reading) — ChessBase and ChessAtlas are the most reliable long-term options.
+- Analysis software: ChessBase, SCID vs. PC, Chess Assistant, OpeningTree, or ChessAtlas.
+ChessBase and ChessAtlas are among the more reliable long-term options.

-- Chess engine: Use free Stockfish (via Lichess browser or downloaded), to evaluate positions consistently.
+- Chess engine: Free Stockfish (via Lichess browser or downloaded), to evaluate positions consistently.

 - Basic chess knowledge: Know opening principles and names like Sicilian Defense and Queen's Gambit.

-- Optional training tools: Use Chess Position Trainer, Chessdriller, or ChessAtlas for spaced repetition.
+- Optional training tools: Chess Position Trainer, Chessdriller, or ChessAtlas for spaced repetition.

 Step 1: Export and Import Your Games